Lucaterre/Rock_n_Rocket_Game/README.md

 ###  -- ABSTRACT --
 *An abstract painter draws space, when suddenly spots of paint, in the shape of rocks, come strewn over his work in progress.
-The painter decides to draw a spaceship to clean everything ...*
+The painter draws a spaceship to clean everything ...*

 ###  -- PLAY GAME --